Academic ranks in Denmark

 Academic ranks in Denmark are the positions and titles of professors, researchers, and administrative personnel held in academia at Danish institutions, and the relations between them.

 The titles (MA, ph.d., dr.) are different from any position that a person may have, but some positions will require certain qualifications corresponding to a title.
-The positions are a result of agreement between the Ministry of Higher Education and Science and the relevant union organizations.
+The positions are regulated through a consolidated act from the Ministry of Higher Education and Science.

 Overview

 Academic positions at the level of Professor: